-Do Not Speak to the Police Without an Attorney
+Do Not Speak to Oakland Police Without an Attorney

-If a law enforcement agency wants to question you, remain silent.
+If the Oakland Police Department or any Alameda County law enforcement agency wants to question you about a sex crime, remain silent.
 Many people believe they can clear up misunderstandings by explaining their side of the issue.
-However, anything you say can be used as incriminating evidence against you.
+However, anything you say can be used as incriminating evidence against you in Alameda County Superior Court.

 Sex crime allegations are serious.
 Even an innocent statement can be misinterpreted and used against you.
 Police may claim they only want to hear your side of the story, but their goal is to gather evidence for prosecution.